 - When compared to shared hosting, VPS provides extensive customizability and performance.

-- Scalability of Virtual Private Servers is a noteworthy factor; you can alter capacity of your server with respect to your requirement.
+- Scalability of Virtual Private Servers is a noteworthy factor.
+You can alter the capacity of your server with respect to your requirement.

 - After all, VPSs are less expensive than fully-fledged dedicated servers.

-However, more often than not, newbies who are about to upgrade to Virtual Private Servers get confused between a couple of names — Managed VPS and Unmanaged VPS.
-It also seems that even some experienced professionals find difficulty in choosing between these variants of Virtual Private Servers.
-In this post, we will have an analysis of VPS in both categories so that you should know which one you should choose as to suit your requirement and convenience!
+However, often times, newbies who are about to upgrade to VPS get confused between a couple of names.
+That is Managed VPS and Unmanaged VPS.
+It also seems that even some experienced professionals find difficulty in choosing between these variants of VPS.
+In this post, we will have an analysis of VPS in both categories.
+So, you would know which one you should choose to suit your requirement and convenience!

-First of all, in order to clear a doubt that most of you might be having, we will have a comparison between Managed and Unmanaged Virtual Private Servers.
+First of all, we will have a comparison between Managed and Unmanaged Virtual Private Servers.
+This will help you clear those doubts you have in mind.
 And, I will start with an introduction to both, shall I?